elansarii/ChatRoom-project/README.md

 ## Challenges

-1. Challenge #1 with details
-2. Challenge #2 with details
-3. ...
+1. Learning new tools
+2. Getting used to shell scripting syntax
+3. Using git in the CLI

 ## Issues

-1. Issue #1 with details
+1. Installing Fedora server
-2. Issue #2 with details
+2.
-3. ...

 ## Contributions